Random Walks, Faber Polynomials and Accelerated Power Methods: Introduction

 Algorithms based on the Chebyshev polynomials have also been adapted to work on regions of the complex plane, for instance in \cite{calvetti1994adaptive,golub1961chebyshev,manteuffel1977tchebychev}, and often in the context of large-scale eigenvalue problems in conjunction with the Arnoldi iteration \cite{Ho90,HCB90,saad84,saad2011numerical,sadkane93}, or the Davidson method \cite{ZhSa07}.
-The regions of boundedness for the Chebyshev polynomials on the complex plane are elliptical, and much of the literature focuses on computational methods for determining the parameters that approximate the optimal ellipse, hence an efficient method.
+The Chebyshev polynomials have constant magnitude on elliptical level lines in the complex plane, and much of the literature focuses on computational methods for determining the parameters of an approximately optimal ellipse, thereby obtaining a reasonably efficient method.
 However, the recurrence of the scaled and dilated Chebyshev polynomials no longer corresponds to a mean-zero probability distribution, which we show produces sub-optimal growth rates when $|z| > 1$.
 From another point of view, it was shown in \cite{FiFr91} that Chebyshev polynomials on the complex plane do not always feature the optimality properties they have on the real line.
 In this work, we demonstrate that polynomials based on higher-order recurrence relations can provide an advantage.
 While our approach is inspired by a random walk perspective of \cite{sachdeva2014faster}, it also has a connection to Faber polynomials, see \cite{suetin1998series} for background.
-We note that Faber polynomials have previously been considered in the context of numerical linear algebra \cite{eiermann1989semiiterative,eiermann1989hybrid,niethammer1983analysis}.
+We note that Faber polynomials have previously been considered in the context of numerical linear algebra, in both general \cite{eiermann1989semiiterative,eiermann1989hybrid,niethammer1983analysis} and specific \cite{ramos2021preconditioning} settings, and often to approximate functions of non-Hermitian matrices \cite{benzi2007decay,pozza2019inexact}.